The 10 Best Coastal Walks in Sydney

 This short walk (30 minutes) is an explorative bush path.
 You will discover some heritage listed sites, absorb some fantastic headland views and if you’re game… check out some of Sydney’s most beautiful nude beaches.
 It’s the perfect walk to break up a lazy day at the beach!

 “Start at Balmoral Oval and head up the metal stairs to the top, turn left and down past the Navy Base and enter Middle Head Reserve.
 Take a right and head long to the old bunkers, then find the bush track that winds to the end of the headland to another bunker and more trails.
 On the way back, pop down to the nudie beach if you dare... then find the rooty bush track back up to the oval and return via the path alongside the road.
-To extend your walk, follow the trail opposite the top of the metal staircase above Balmoral Oval to Clifton gardens and enjoy a coffee alongside the water at Bacchinos.” – Lisa Marshall (Lisa is a trek athlete and the Director of Wild Women On Top and Coastrek.)
+To extend your walk, follow the trail opposite the top of the metal staircase above Balmoral Oval to Clifton gardens and enjoy a coffee alongside the water at Bacchinos.” – Lisa Marshall (Lisa is a trek athlete and the former Director of Wild Women On Top and Coastrek.)

 3. Sydney Harbour Bridge to South Head